Overview

 PowSyBl enables users to display network graph diagrams and single-line diagrams of a network in a highly customizable way.

-All the features of PowSyBl are exposed as web services, so as to make it easy to build web-based applications on top of the framework.
+All PowSyBl features are exposed as web services, to make it easy to build web-based applications on top of the framework.
+As an example of integration, please visit the web-site of GridSuite.

 Projects